obrienmj/Nornir-Push-Configs/README.md

 ## Tools Needed
 For this you'll need to have Netbox setup with devices loaded.
 You'll also need to have Nornir installed.

+You'll also need a configs folder containing all of the initial device configurations.
+I did not include them here as I do not own the workbooks.

 ## Running the Script
 The runbook.py script takes the following command line arguments:
 - "-r" or "--role" to specify the device role in Netbox.
 Currently it only accepts "router" or "switch"